-- Touch the associated OPEN button on the touchscreen (Controls > Quick Controls). - Double-click the rear trunk button on the key. - Touch the rear trunk button on the mobile app. - With Model S unlocked, press the switch located under the rear trunk's exterior handle.
+- Touch the associated OPEN button on the touchscreen (touch Controls > Quick Controls). - Double-click the rear trunk button on the key fob. - Touch the rear trunk button on the mobile app. - Press the switch located under the rear trunk's exterior handle (a valid key must be detected).

-NOTE: If Passive Entry is off, you must use the key to unlock Model S before you can use the switch to manually open the rear trunk.
-See Using the Key on page 10.
+NOTE: If Passive Entry is off, you must use a key to unlock Model S before you can use the switch to open the rear trunk.
+See Using the Key on page 7.